-As discussed in Table 1, and shown above in Tables 2 through 7, the Amendment results in negligible differences relative to the Final EIR; however, the Amendment does not result in any changes to the significance conclusions relative to the impacts analyzed in the Final EIR.
+As discussed in Table 1, and shown above in Tables 2 through 8, the Amendment results in minor differences relative to the Final EIR; however, the Amendment does not result in any changes to the significance conclusions relative to the impacts analyzed in the Final EIR.
 There would be no new significant impacts related to transportation from the Amendment to the Plan, nor would the severity of any previously identified significant impacts increase.
 Furthermore, the revised data shown above is very similar to the findings of the Final EIR.
 The Amendment would also incorporate the same mitigation measures identified in the Final EIR, as applicable.
+No substantial changes have been proposed, no new circumstances have occurred, and no substantially important new information has been found requiring additional analysis or verification with respect to transportation impacts.